vasilijus/Reacting-projects/01-App/README.md

 Not to forget create - index.js

 ## Configuring webpack to work with React
  npm i react react-dom

  npm install --save-dev @babel/core @babel/preset-env @babel/presetreact babel-loader

+Therefore, we should install the html-webpack-plugin package as a
+devDependency:
+ npm install --save-dev html-webpack-plugin